nkane/nkane.github.io/_posts/2016-03-10-javascript-quest.markdown

 // Logs True
 console.log(this.document === document);

-// Asign a variable on the Global Object this.anotherVariable = 1;
+// Assign a variable on the Global Object this.anotherVariable = 1;

 // Logs 1